On This Page

 ElementDescriptionLocation in the Pack

-Okta API Rest CollectorPre-configured to work with Okta System Log API endpointSources tab
+Okta API REST CollectorPre-configured to work with Okta System Log API endpointSources tab

 Okta PipelineContains three example Functions for event breaking, timestamp normalization, and data reductionPipeline tab